 The office of the eye is to serve spirit in this effort to realize consciousness.
-And in so doing, in seeing and then perceiving the definition of things in the objective and subjective realm, clairvoyance truly and really is attained.
+And in so doing, in seeing and then perceiving things in the objective and subjective hemispheres of mind, clairvoyance is attained.

-We necessarily draw a line of demarcation between clair-voyance and mediumship, and clairvoyance as here employed in the thought of the enfolded and unfolding consciousness; and yet, as there is no phase of clairvoyance which is not beautifully at one with and deductive of consciousness in this sense of development or awakening, each has its place and serves a purpose.
+We necessarily draw a line of demarcation between clairvoyance and mediumship, and clairvoyance as here employed in the thought of the enfolded and unfolding ego in the consciousness; and yet, as there is no expression of clairvoyance which is not at one with and deductive of consciousness, each has its place and serves a purpose.